harthsw/www.harth-lang.org/content/index.md

 > *Andrew S. Tanenbaum*

 I've used many programming languages in my 30 years of programming.
-Each of ttem have some good and not-so good parts.
+Each of them have some good and not-so good parts.
 I've often wondered what would happen if you took all the reasonable bits of each and made a programming language from that.
 [Harth] is that experiment.